younuspharm81-jpg/tanstack-template/README.md

     </div>
   );
 }

-export default App;
 ```

-We use the `Derived` class to create a new store that is derived from another store.
-The `Derived` class has a `mount` method that will start the derived store updating.

-Once we've created the derived store we can use it in the `App` component just like we would any other store using the `useStore` hook.

 You can find out everything you need to know on how to use TanStack Store in the [TanStack Store documentation](https://tanstack.com/store/latest).